timothywcrane/RTFM/README.md

 * This script is meant to be a "hammer" on purpose.
 * Debug output has been set up by default to provide a poor man's progress bar.
 * No fancy pdf formatting.
-* No Unicode Support.
+* No unicode support.
-* packages, commands listed in text
+* RTFM, packages list & command list in text format
-* RTFM in text, ps and pdf
+* RTFM also available in ps and pdf
-* Multiple Reference Resources
+* Multiple reference resources
-* Super simple script.
-Modify to your liking.
+* Super simple script - modify to your liking.

 ### Dependencies: